Read Holiday Party and Carnival Basics for general overview of the what, how and why of festive Jewish programs for

 • Squirt the Menorah: Large metal menorah on mat, candles, lighters, towels, squirt guns, large pitcher of water to submerge guns to refill.
 Yes, the candles will re-light even when wet.
 See tutorial here.

-• Menorah Ring Toss: Toss wooden or plastic curtain rings—or light-up bracelets, even if they don’t light up anymore—onto the 9 arms of a large menorah—a real one or a dummy menorah made of wooden dowels glued into a block base.
-The dummy can be made of cardboard tubes if you are in a big hurry.
+• Menorah Ring Toss: Toss wooden or plastic curtain rings—or light-up bracelets, even if they don’t light up anymore—onto the 9 arms of a large menorah.
+Menorah can be real or a dummy menorah made of wooden dowels glued into a block base, or even made of cardboard tubes if you are in a big hurry.
 Tape the menorah to the floor for stability.
 Rings depend on size of menorah arms.
 Curtain rings come in wood or metal in various sizes.
 Extra points for “lighting” in correct order.
 See “Toss Tips” to assure game fun is maximized!

 • Edible Dreidels: Older kids and adults like these even better than the preschoolers do.
 Let them try to paint/write the four Hebrew letters around the marshmallow (edible pen or tiny brush with food coloring).
 See my tutorial here.

 • Tattoo Station: Removable tattoos with Jewish themes.
 An older kid can apply to the younger ones.

 • PVC Menorah Take-Apart, Put-Together: see my (utterly original) project here.
 100% hardware–even the flames–and kids love it.
 (Can you tell I am particularly pleased with this one?)

 PRIZES: The more thematic, the better.
 Hanukkah stickers, gelt, candy, dreidels, silly bands, tattoos, Bazooka Hebrew gum, prismatic spinners, bouncey balls, key chains, etc. Good sources are: Benny’s Educational Toys, Jewish Educational Toys, OyToys and Oriental Trading Company.